fangwenji/tacas23-wasim/Readme.txt

 ========= Reproduce Results of Case Studies ========= A unified script named run_script.py is used in all experiments.
 The usage of run_script could be inquired by the command: python3 run_script.py -h
-After running the commonds of part 2 (case studies), the results Table 1 will be fully reproduces, which might be slightly different due to distinct experimental environments.
+After running the commonds of part 2 (case studies), the results Table 1 will be fully reproduces, which might be slightly different due to changes of experimental environments.
+The design circuit statistics of '3_stage_pipe' are different from that shown in paper because of modifications to the properties of distinct instruction.
+(TBD)
 1. Demo
     Directly run the python scripts, and the results could be seen in the terminal.
     These will reproduce all the screenshots in Appendix.